 For more than 30 years, Alexander Haas has been a fixture in the nonprofit community.
-We are honored to have worked with some of the largest, and some of the smallest, cultural organizations that help make our country a better place to live.
+We are honored to have worked with some of the largest, and some of the smallest, independent schools that help transform our nations adolescents into our next leaders.